 Groin pain often manifests in an odd wrapping sensation that goes from the pubis (part of the hip bone) and moves up and around towards the lower back.
 I think that this pain is related to the psoas muscle.
 There is a ligament that connects from the pubic bone to the outer hip called the inguinal ligament and it is essentially strapping the psoas muscle down onto the rim of the pubic bone.
 When the psoas is tight or inflamed it can push on this ligament which in turn cause the wrapping sensation that you will feel as groin pain.

 These are just two possible causes of your groin and hip pain.
 Unfortunately there are numerous others.
-It is our belief that the more you know about your body and why it feels the way it does the more likely you to heal and feel better.
+It is our belief that the more you know about your body and why it feels the way it does, the more likely you are to heal and feel better.

 For a limited time we are offering our eBook, CoreWalking: First Steps To A New You, at a special discounted price.
 The CoreWalking Program can help you get out of pain one simple step at a time.